 Marketable securities include U.S. agency securities, corporate securities, and municipal securities, which are classified as available for sale.
 The securities are valued at fair market value.
-Maturities of the securities range from one to twenty years.
-Unrealized gains/(losses) relating to the available for sale investment securities were recorded in the consolidated statement of changes in stockholders' equity as comprehensive income.
-These amounts were \$13,893 and (\$20,124) (net of effect of income tax expense of \$-) for the years ended December 31, 2015 and 2014.
+Maturities of the securities are less than one year.
+Unrealized gains relating to the available for sale investment securities were recorded in the Consolidated Statement of Changes in Stockholders' Equity as comprehensive income.
+These amounts were \$6,231 and \$13,893 (net of effect of income tax expense of \$-) for the years ended December 31, 2016 and 2015.